titooo7/gfn-installer-linux-amd/README.md

 -----

-# Go to the OS folder of the system where you'd like to install GeForce NOW to read the appropiate README
+# Go to the OS folder to find the appropiate README

 -----